-Section 1500's core problem is that it unfairly causes plaintiffs to lose their right to bring potentially meritorious claims against the federal government.
-The statute as applied exacerbates the difficulty of determining the proper forum for a claim against government and significantly increases the potential costs of a plaintiff's jurisdictional misstep.
+Section 1500's core problem is that it operates as a procedural trap that serves no valid purpose butunfairly causes plaintiffs to lose their right to bring potentially meritorious claims against the federal government.-The statute as applied exacerbates the difficulty of determining the proper forum for a claim against government and significantly increases the potential costs of a plaintiff's jurisdictional misstep.
 Several factors contribute to this problem: different kinds of claims against the United States must go to different courts; multiple claims may arise out of the same incident; claims may be difficult to characterize; and Section 1500, as interpreted by the courts, imposes unpredictable, highly technical rules.